10 Everyday Spherical Objects: Real-Life Examples of Sphere-Shaped Things

 5. Marble

 A marble is a small, round object made of glass or stone that is used for play.
-The spherical shape of marble allows it to be rolled, bounced, or used in games.
+The spherical shape of a marble allows it to be rolled, bounced, or used in games.
 The symmetry and uniformity of a marble’s spherical shape make it a classic toy that has been enjoyed by children for generations.

 6. Glass paperweight